R0bertas/prompt_hostinger/README.md

 0. Use oauth for authentication
 1. Add specific language detect model
-2. Add more test cases
+2. Add test cases
 3. Add pydantic for validation
 4. Add limitation for number_of_variants
 5. Provide limitation on a response size
+6. Use other than flask framework( FastApi)

 <!-- Comands for testing 2 endpoints -->